baonhanh1811/minipresent/Line Chart.md

 Monthly Profit Trend (Line Chart):

-- Explanation: This line chart illustrates how total profit fluctuates on a monthly basis.
-There may be spikes in profit during specific months, likely due to seasonal shopping patterns or promotions.
-- Significance: Monitoring profit trends over time helps in understanding seasonality and business cycles.
-The manager can plan sales campaigns, discounts, or promotional events during high-profit months to maximize returns, or address the causes of low-profit months.
+- Explanation: The line chart tracks monthly profit trends over time.
+It highlights periods where profit either spikes or dips.
+- Pattern: There are fluctuations, with certain months seeing a sharp increase in profit, indicating a possible seasonal pattern (e.g., high sales around holidays or specific events).
+- Importance: This chart is essential for identifying profitable periods and understanding the seasonality of the business.
+A manager can use this information to plan promotions or campaigns in high-profit months and implement strategies to mitigate losses during low-profit periods.

 ![Line Chart](image/line.jpg)